JulianBarraganG/ChessAdventure/README.md

 In the future, I will most likely reimplement chess in C++ or C# with focus on performance, and implemented AI algorithms from scratch.

-However, another goal of mine is to do a Deep Reinforcement Learning chess engine, for which I will most likely be revisiting C++
+However, another goal of mine is to do a Deep Reinforcement Learning chess engine, for which I will most likely be revisiting Python.

 The current implementation is painfully slow, since it is mostly native Python.